Updated Jun 18, 2026§ For Everyday Items

 Google Find Hub and Apple Find My: How the Networks Compare

-Find My currently holds the network coverage advantage: 2 billion Apple devices versus Find Hub’s 1 billion Android phones.
+Find My currently holds the network coverage advantage: over a billion Apple devices versus Find Hub’s 1 billion Android phones.
 In our testing tracking items across airports and suburban neighborhoods, Find My updated more frequently in low-density areas.
 The gap closes in major cities.

 Find Hub has two advantages Find My currently lacks for third-party trackers: satellite location sharing and airline baggage partnerships.